Gentle Back Pain Relief Exercises You Can Do at Home

 Yes, walking is part of the back-pain prescription.
 20–30 minutes a day, most days.
 Guidance from NIAMS (NIH) consistently shows walking reduces chronic lower-back pain more than rest does.
 Start with what you can, build from there.
 Our 30-minute walking guide has a gentle plan.

-1. She did it every day.
+- They do it every day.
 Not "most days."
 Every day, even 5 minutes on bad days.

 What Not to Do